jjblues86/taskmaster/README.md

 - Displaying Files
 On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.
 (If the file is any other type, you should display a link to it.)

+- Adding a Task from Another Application
+Add an intent filter to your application such that a user can hit the “share” button on an image in another application, choose TaskMaster as the app to share that image with, and be taken directly to the Add a Task activity with that image pre-selected.

 ## To Run
 - Clone this repo
 - run gradle build